Draco is an extended constellation of the northern hemisphere.

 In another legend, Draco represents the dragon killed by Cadmus before founding the city of Thebes, Greece.
 In a third legend, it represents the dragon that guarded the Golden Fleece and was killed by Jason.
 The fact that the stars of this circumpolar constellation never set plays an important part in its mythologies.

-The Persians have regarded Draco as a man-eating serpent called 'Azhdeha'.
+The Persians regarded Draco as a man-eating serpent called 'Azhdeha'.

 In early Hindu worship, Draco is given the form of an alligator known as 'Shi-shu-mara'.